 Is this sexual harassment?

 In the year 2013, the Indian legislature adopted the Sexual Harassment of Women at Workplace (Prevention, Prohibition and Redressal) Act.
 This Act is commonly known as the POSH Act.
 The Act had a monumental effect on the Indian legal landscape.
 It became the first legislation that was drafted to deal with the workplace sexual harassment of women.
 The act made the employer responsible for creating a safe working environment.
-This meant that given the context of one’s workplace the management was responsible for preventing, prohibiting, and offering due redressing towards any incident of sexual harassment.
+This meant that the management was responsible for preventing, prohibiting, and offering due redressing towards any incident of sexual harassment.

 The POSH Act was crafted in a manner that would provide the utmost protection to any woman who faces sexual harassment either in the workplace or by any employee, client or even a third party contractor associated to her workplace.
 Therefore under the act sexual harassment is considered to be a violation of the fundamental rights of a woman – Inclusive of a woman’s right to live with dignity while performing any trade, profession, or business.